AndreyPerunov/TSI-Schedule-Scrapping-Backend/README.md

 # TSI-Schedule-Scrapping-Backend

-!!!
-This is personal project, made for only educational purposes.
+:exclamation::exclamation::exclamation: This is personal project, made for only educational purposes.
 Please read the source code carefully and use it at your own risk.
 I do not take responsibility for data loss, personal information loss or other incidents.

 This is Transport and Telecommunication Institute Schedule Scrapping application providing a REAST API.